akikuno/DAJIN2/README.md

 ## Batch Processing

-By using the `batch` subcommand, you can process multiple files simultaneously.
+By using the `batch` subcommand, you can process multiple samples simultaneously.
 For this purpose, a CSV or Excel file consolidating the sample information is required.

 > [!NOTE]
 > For guidance on how to compile sample information, please refer to [this document](https://docs.google.com/presentation/d/e/2PACX-1vSMEmXJPG2TNjfT66XZJRzqJd82aAqO5gJrdEzyhn15YBBr_Li-j5puOgVChYf3jA/embed?start=false&loop=false&delayms=3000).

-> [!NOTE]
+> [!TIP]
 > It is **recommended to use the same value in the `name` column for samples that belong to the same experiment.**
 > Using identical names enables parallel processing, thereby improving efficiency.
 > Here's an example 👉 [batch.csv](https://github.com/akikuno/DAJIN2/blob/main/examples/example_batch/batch.csv)